June 29 – August 23

 Learn the basics of heating steel in a forge and shaping it with a hammer, anvil and chisel.
 You’ll master five basic smithing operations: drawing, shrinking, bending, upsetting and punching, and you’ll make several small pieces of your own.
 Advanced classes introduce you to the power hammer, bladesmithing, forge welding and ornamental ironwork.

-Please see the Spring Quarter Index page here.
+Please see the Class Index page here.

 Women’s Blacksmithing I